-Built in the early 20th century by a French architect, during the time Republic of Vietnam, the building was used as a college for military defense.
-It was not until 1986 that the Ho Chi Minh Campaign Museum was established, with the purpose of preserving and exhibiting important historical artifacts used during the Ho Chi Minh Campaign (started in the spring of 1975).
-If you are a history enthusiast who wants a realistic, in-depth lesson to understand more about the Vietnam War, this is the best museum in Ho Chi Minh city to start with.
+Built in the early 20th century by a French architect, the building was initially a college for military defense during the Republic of Vietnam.
+It was not until 1986 that the Ho Chi Minh Campaign Museum was established to preserve and exhibit critical historical artifacts used during the Ho Chi Minh Campaign (started in the spring of 1975).
+This is the best museum in Ho Chi Minh City for a realistic, in-depth lesson to understand the Vietnam War.

 Address: 2 Le Duan Street, District 1, Ho Chi Minh City

-With a centrally situated location right in the middle of District 1, on the corner of Nguyen Binh Khiem and Le Duan Streets, after visiting the Ho Chi Minh Campaign Museum, you can also have access to other famous attractions near its vicinity.
-Right on the opposite side of Nguyen Binh Khiem Street, you can immediately spot another famous museum in Ho Chi Minh City, Museum of Vietnam History as well as the green lung of the city, the Saigon Zoo and Botanical Gardens.
+With a central location in District 1, on the corner of Nguyen Binh Khiem and Le Duan Streets, you can also access other famous attractions nearby after visiting the Ho Chi Minh Campaign Museum.
+On the opposite side of Nguyen Binh Khiem Street, you can immediately spot the Museum of Vietnam History, the city’s Green Lung, the Saigon Zoo, and the Botanical Gardens.
 Just a few blocks down Le Duan Street is the biggest and most ancient Catholic church in Vietnam, the Notre Dame Cathedral.

 Monday – Friday (The museum only opens on Saturday for tourist groups with advanced booking)